I made this Matzo Ball Soup Recipe as part of a sponsored post for Socialstars. #swissherbs

 - Kosher Salt to taste

 - 1/4 Tsp Saffron

-Add your chicken and veggies back to the broth.
+Add your chicken, egg noodles and veggies back to the broth.
 Let that heat back up and done!

 My second secret weapon is Ricola Dual Action Drops.
 A serious life savor for sore achy throats and nagging coughs!
 Everything you need in one awesome little drop.
 No need to carry a bottle of this and a tube of that.
 Ricola Dual Action Drops contain a blend of 10 natural Swiss alpine herbs, natural menthol, and they have a soothing honey lemon syrup center.
 I love that they are fact acting.
 You get immediate relief when you pop the drop in your mouth.
 It sort of numbs the pain away while the soothing honey center feels so good when it coats my throat.
 I’ve talked quite a bit lately about living a more healthy lifestyle and trying to shy away from harsh chemicals.
 I love how the natural ingredients work together to help ease my sore throat pain.